Customer Acquisition Cost Calculator

 CAC vs. Customer Lifetime Value (CLV)

-Customer Lifetime Value (CLV) estimates the total revenue or profit you expect to earn from a typical customer over the entire relationship.
+Customer Lifetime Value estimates the total revenue or profit you expect to earn from a typical customer over the full relationship.
 CAC tells you how much you spend to acquire that customer in the first place.
-Evaluating CAC in isolation can be misleading; pairing it with CLV provides a more complete picture of sustainability.
+Looking at CAC alone can be misleading because a low CAC is not especially impressive if those customers churn quickly, and a higher CAC may still be attractive if those customers stay for years.

 Comparison: CAC Across Channels

 Because CAC is an average, it can hide important differences between acquisition sources.
-Many teams calculate CAC separately for each marketing channel or campaign.
+Many teams calculate CAC separately for each channel or campaign before rolling everything into a blended number.
+That channel view is often where the most useful decisions happen.

 Channel Spend ($) New Customers CAC ($)